shaarkys/eu.carp3-noctem.enigma2/README.txt

 # enigma2 Support for Homey

-This Project allows Control of Enigma2 devices via [Homey](https://www.athom.com/en/) over TCP/IP
+This Project allows Control of Enigma2 devices via Homey over TCP/IP

 ## Requirements

-1) [openWebif](https://github.com/E2OpenPlugins/e2openplugin-OpenWebif) needs to be available on the enigma2 device
+1) openWebif needs to be available on the enigma2 device
-2) Setup of enigma2 App via [Homey](https://www.athom.com/en/) required.
+2) Setup of enigma2 App via Homey required.
-   Start Homey App, open the More section, select Apps Menu, open enigma2 entry and Click on "Configure app"
+   (More section, select Apps Menu, open enigma2 entry and Click on “App settings”)

 ## Support Overview

 ### when / trigger flowcards

-- [ ] polling required, therefor currently not decided.
-If you like to put in arguments, visit [Athom Community](https://community.athom.com/t/enigma2-dvb-boxes-support/9427)
+- [ ] polling required, therefore currently not yet implemented

 ### and / condition flowcards

 - [x] Standby ON/OFF
-- [ ] ...to be continued if you have ideas, visit [Athom Community](https://community.athom.com/t/enigma2-dvb-boxes-support/9427) and let me know

 ### then / action flowcards